UBC-MDS/shiny_hotel_booking/reports/reflection-milestone2.md

 - Adding a new page with a data table to allow users to see the data if they were interested in specific hotels
 - Adding more data about specific hotel names, locations (cities) and ratings
-- extending our proposal and motivations.
+- Extending our proposal and motivations
+- Improving the `read_json` functionality to increase the speed of the dashboard.